-We launched the Cab4Now taxi, private hire and chauffeur booking platform on Monday 1st June 2020.
+We launched the Cab4Now taxi, private hire and chauffeur booking platform and partner driver registration on Monday 1st June 2020.
 It was originally to be used exclusively for UK tourists visiting Malta and for the hundreds of requests that John receives personally each year for a taxi, private hire driver or chauffeur.

 However, it made sense that with the volume of enquiries Cab4Now.com now receives from past clients and new readers visiting Malta who need a taxi, private hire or chauffeur that we should introduce some select partners.